cyrus-/relit/README.md

      Even if the expansion generated by the TLM above happens to bind a variable named `tmp` for internal use, the system ensures that the reference to `tmp` in the spliced expression will always refer to the binding of `tmp` on the first line.

      The context independence and capture avoidance principles together are referred to as the hygiene principles.
 Relit is strictly hygienic—there is no way for a TLM to opt out of these restrictions.
   * **Segmentation**: Spliced expressions must be separated by at least one character.
-This ensures that there is always a unique segmentation of every literal body into spliced expressions and expressions parsed in some other way by the applied TLM.
+This ensures that there is always a unique segmentation of every literal body into spliced expressions and characters parsed in some other way by the TLM.

-  * **Segment Typing**: Each spliced expression is labeled with an expected type by the applied TLM.
+  * **Segment Typing**: Each spliced expression is also labeled with an expected type by the applied TLM.
 This information is currently used when reporting type errors.
-In the future, we expect to convey the segmentation and segment typing information interactively within the editor.
+In the future, we expect to convey the segmentation and segment typing information interactively within the program editor.

 The ICFP paper investigates these reasoning principles in formal detail (i.e. with a typed lambda calculus and proofs).

 ### TLM Definitions
-The full definition of `Regex_notation.$regex` is given below:
+Let us now consider the full definition of `Regex_notation.$regex`, given below, in more detail.

 ```reason
 module Regex_notation = {